 WinImage

-- Open the Image menu and select Inject a folder…
+- Open the Image menu and choose to Inject a folder….

 - Browse to the extracted